ChingHongFung/A-Star-Path-Finding/README.md

 ##### check_portal() and add_portal_neighbors()
 ![check_portal add_portal_neighbors](https://user-images.githubusercontent.com/91271318/137505099-a70aab4c-9ad5-4f99-ad9c-89898e5928ab.png)

 check_portal() and add_portal_neighbors() connect portals of the same type.
 Portals could be added by hovering the mouse over a node and tapping key 'p'.
 This turns a node into a portal.
 Portals of the same type could be connected.
 Essentially, what this does is neighbors adjacent to each portal would have direct access to neighbours of portals of the same type.
-By clicking on an existing portal one one type again using 'p', it changes the type of that portal to the alternative.
+By clicking on an existing portal again using 'p', it changes the type of that portal to the alternative.
 This way only portals of the same type could be connected.
-Video 4 shows how a single pair of portals allow the path to be jumped across the map.
+Video 4 shows how a single pair of portals allows the path to be jumped across the map.

 Video 4: Single portal type